richrarobi/mangolink/README.md

 RichR

-p.s. the timeout value of 3 seconds is a bit too short, especially when mechanical doo-hickies like servos are involved.
+p.s. the request (mreq.go) timeout value of 3 seconds is a bit too short, especially when mechanical doo-hickies like servos are involved.
 I have increased it to 10 in my system.